Jkarage/Jkarage/README.md

 </a>
 <br></br>

-An engineering student and a software developer from Tanzania 🏠 .
+A telecommunications engineering student and a software developer from Tanzania 🏠 .

 Passionate about learning and working with latest technologies, keen interest towards DevOps technologies, AI and Software development.